Our Process

 Can I bring an attorney to mediation?

-The Utah Divorce Clinic is designed to help parties who don't have full-representation.
-However, if all sides agree then we're happy to work with attorneys as part of the mediation process.
-During the intake process, please let your mediator know if you plan to be represented by an attorney.
+Yes, we're happy to work with attorneys as part of the mediation process.
+During your initial consultation, please let your mediator know if you plan to be represented by an attorney.

 Can I involve other professionals?